SSHRC Doctoral Fellowships

 Where to submit an application

-Applicants must apply either through a Canadian institution with a doctoral awards quota or directly to SSHRC depending on their registration status at the application deadline date and/or their registration status in the calendar year of application.
-Failure to apply through the correct channel will result in an application being withdrawn from the competition.
+Applicants must apply either through a Canadian institution with a doctoral awards quota or directly to SSHRC, depending on their registration status at the application deadline date and/or their registration status during the calendar year of application.
+Where the applicant intends to hold the award has no impact on the channel through which they must apply.

 To determine the correct channel, applicants must:

-Applicants should contact the faculty of graduate studies (or its equivalent) to confirm their registration status in the calendar year of application.
+If unsure, applicants should contact the faculty of graduate studies (or its equivalent) to confirm their registration status in the calendar year of application.

 Quotas